morrowwolf/Barony13/.github/CONTRIBUTING.md

 You can avoid hacky code by using object-oriented methodologies, such as overriding a function (called "procs" in DM) or sectioning code into functions and then overriding them as required.

 ### No duplicated code
-Copying code from one place to another may be suitable for small, short-time projects, but yogstation is a long-term project and highly discourages this.
+Copying code from one place to another may be suitable for small, short-time projects, but Barony 13 is a long-term project and highly discourages this.

 Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.